-Alibaug has long been on the weekend getaway radar of those who live in Mumbai.
+Alibaug has long been on the ‘weekend getaways from Mumbai’ radar of the city’s residents.
 That means the beaches can be pretty overrun with weekend crowds and holiday homes.
 The good news is, it takes only a few kilometres to leave both behind, and rejuvenate with a luxury staycation at Radisson Alibaug – located in the little village of Varsoli.
-Over many Konkan and Malvan inspired thalis at the in-house Kokum & Spice restaurant, cocktail hours with live piano, endless games of table tennis and pool in the entertainment room, morning laps in the grand pool (to prepare myself for the next thali!) and a short drive to a pristine local beach recommended by the staff, I was reminded that travelling is not about going to the furthest place our money can buy.
+Over many Konkan and Malvan inspired thalis at the in-house Kokum & Spice restaurant, cocktail hours with live piano, endless games of table tennis and pool in the entertainment room, morning laps in the grand pool (to prepare myself for the next thali!) and a short drive to a pristine local beach recommended by the staff, I was reminded that travelling is not about going to the furthest place our money can afford us.
 It is also about taking a step back, re-evaluating our state of mind, breaking away from the crowds and pampering ourselves with delicious locally sourced food.

 I stayed at Radisson Alibaug as part of my collaboration with Radisson Rewards, using my rewards points for relaxing room nights and lavish breakfasts – and loved that they offer complimentary Biotique products (no animal ingredients or testing) and filtered water in glass bottles on request.

 Getting there: The most convenient way to reach Alibaug from Mumbai is by ferry from the Gateway of India.
 The ferry doesn’t operate in the monsoon months.
 The drive only takes about 4 hours but the ‘highway’ is in bad shape, though some parts of the journey are beautiful.